 What is moxibustion used for?

 In Chinese Medicine, moxibustion is used on people who have a cold or stagnant condition.
 The burning of moxa is believed to expel cold and warm the meridians, which leads to smoother flow of blood and qi.

 Are there any precautions I should be aware of?

-Although moxa has been safely used in traditional Chinese medicine for centuries, it is not for everyone.
+Although moxa has been safely used in Chinese Medicine for centuries, it is not for everyone.
 Because it is used specifically for patients suffering from cold or stagnant constitutions, it should not be used on anyone diagnosed with too much heat.
 At A Touch of Ginger, smokeless moxa sticks are used.
 Though it does not produce smoke, burning smokeless moxa sticks does create a pungent odor similar to a campfire.